ManashSwain/Typescript/README.md

 const data2:string[] = ["batman" , "superman" , "spiderman"];

 ```
-### below case can hold either string or number data type but not both
+### Below case can hold either string or number data type but not both

 ```javascript